The-Criminal/PyTyphon/README.md

 ./install.sh
 ```

+For Windows download or clone the script.
+And mannually download selenium firefox webdriver and put it same dir
+and then run python pytyphon.py

 ## Usage :keyboard:
 Go to the directory where you cloned or Downloaded the file open your terminal and type
 ```